Sting Ray Robb: IndyCar Series

+Dale Coyne Racing (2023)

 With significant financial backing and feeling his stock was at his highest, Robb elected to step up to the IndyCar Series rather than stay in the renamed-for-2023 Indy NXT series.
 Robb was later confirmed as the full-time driver for Dale Coyne Racing with Rick Ware Racing for the 2023 season, partnering David Malukas.
 The opening number of races saw Robb being involved in a number of incidents, including a mistake at his maiden IndyCar oval race at Texas which saw him sliding into the wall.
 As well as this, Robb caused a collision with his teammate Malukas at the Indianapolis Road Course, later apologising for ending the team's day on lap two.
 In May, he qualified for his first Indianapolis 500, posting a speed of 229.549 mph during the "Last Chance" session to line up 32nd.
 Robb crashed in turn 1 near the mid-point of the race, finishing 31st.
 This ended up being Robb's final retirement of the season, though he would be disqualified from the second race at Iowa when one of the wheels dislodged itself after a pit stop.
 The Idahoan attained the best finish of his campaign at Laguna Seca, finishing twelfth, though it did not prevent him from ending up 23rd in the standings, with Benjamin Pedersen being the only full-time driver beaten by Robb.

+A.J.
+Foyt Racing (2024)

 For the 2024 season, Robb switched to A. J. Foyt Racing, which had just taken on a technical partnership with Team Penske.
 Robb was lightly injured after a last lap crash during race 2 at Iowa: he could not avoid the back of the slowing car of Alexander Rossi on the final lap, hitting the rear of the McLaren and somersaulting onto his own car's aeroscreen.
 In the next race at Toronto, Robb retired after a multi-car crash.
 Finally, at Gateway, Robb claimed his maiden top 10 finish with a ninth place.
 Having caused two cautions in race 2 at Milwaukee, Robb concluded the season by finishing 20th in the points standings.